awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 Like client suppliers, they initialize AWS SDK clients.
 However, AWS SDK clients are now initialized before a keyring is configured.
 Keyring-producing operations also handle the load of manually initializing multiple, smaller-scoped keyrings.
-They initialize all keyrings required to meet a specific customer use case.
+They initialize all keyrings and AWS SDK clients required to meet a specific customer use case.
+This means a keyring-producing operation will produce a multi-keyring of smaller-scoped keyrings.
 We refer to the keyrings that keyring-producing operations produce as _derived keyrings_.
-If a use case involves multiple AWS regions or multiple key names, the keyring-producing operation will initialize a [multi-keyring](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/multi-keyring.md) of smaller-scoped keyrings.

 In summary, rather than having a single keyring maintain all AWS KMS logic, logic is broken up into multiple smaller-scoped keyrings.